If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 What is Acne Vulgaris?

-To better understand what may affect zits, lets define the condition, otherwise known as Acne Vulgaris.
+To better understand what may affect zits, lets take a look at what acne- sometimes called Acne Vulgaris, is.

-“The common form of acne, in teens and young adults, that is due to overactivity of the oil (sebaceous) glands in the skin that become plugged and inflamed…”Treatments include keeping the skin clean and avoiding irritating soaps, foods, drinks, and cosmetics.”
+“The common form of acne, in teens and young adults, that is due to overactivity of the oil (sebaceous) glands in the skin that become plugged and inflamed.”

 Source: Medicinenet.com (you can read their full definition here)